digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/persistence.rst

 | Domain           | N/A                | RW = X             | RW = X             |
 +------------------+--------------------+--------------------+--------------------+

-The results of the divisions are always rounded down unless the result yields a zero.
+The results of the divisions are always rounded down unless they yield a zero.
 In that case, a minimal pool size of 1 is ascertained.

 The values obtained from that formula can be overridden using explicit configuration settings for the *ledger api* ``A``,